Clubs & Activities

 Bake Sale Club

-The Bake Sale Club holds monthly bakes sales on the last Monday of each month.
-The profits will be donated to a charity/organization voted by members of this club.
-By joining the Bake Sale Club, you can participate in bake sales, vote for the organization of where you want the profits to go, and get additional information about upcoming bake sales.
+The Bake Sale Club holds monthly bake sales on the last Monday of each month.
+The profits will be donated to a charity/organization voted by members of the club.
+By joining the Bake Sale Club, you can participate in bake sales, vote for the charity/organization of where you want the profits to go, and get additional information about upcoming bake sales.
 Follow us @fhs.bakesaleclub on Instagram!
-If you have any questions email Michele Xie mxie2025@falmouthschools.org and Suyoung Yoo syoo2025@falmouthschools.org.
-Advisor: Ms. Hilinksi khilinkski@falmouthschools.org
+If you have any questions email Advisor: Ms. Hilinski: khilinkski@falmouthschools.o

 Best Buddies